 The Psychology Behind It

-This comes from a place of pure panic and scarcity.
+This comes from pure panic and scarcity thinking.
 Your brain is screaming that you’re losing something valuable, triggering a desperate attempt to regain control.
-But these actions kill attraction instantly.
-Attraction is built on respect, and it’s impossible to respect someone who doesn’t respect your boundaries or their own dignity.
+But these actions destroy attraction instantly.
+Attraction is built on respect, and it’s impossible to respect someone who doesn’t respect your boundaries — or their own dignity.

 What to Do Instead